Team-Danger/FEC-Reviews-Component/README.md

 # HomeAway
 **HomeAway** is an open source web application vacation home reservation application.
-> **This particular service** is the reviews service that displays customer reviews on a particular listing through review previews and a modal
+> **This repository** is responsible for the reviews service that displays customer reviews on a particular listing and any replies made to those reviews by the host posting said listing

 ## Technologies
 > This service is created with :